Spicy Peanut Butter Noodles

 - 16 ounces brown rice noodles

-- 3-4 tbsp low sodium soy sauce or tamari*
+- 4 tablespoons low sodium tamari or soy sauce

 Instructions